 If you have been following my router reviews -- and you likely have, considering you're reading this -- you'll note that I tend to mention the "online privacy risks" in increasing instances in the past couple of years.

 And the case of the eero Pro 6E must have been the crescendo on this front.
 As I mentioned in the post, I was so concerned about the privacy risks that, for the first time, I didn't even want to test it.

 This post is not another one about the eero.
-I’ll explain my take on online privacy and the risks of losing it (when using a Wi-Fi router) in layman’s terms.
+I'll explain in simple terms my take on online privacy and the risks of losing it (when using a Wi-Fi router).
 Whether or not you agree with me, it can be a fun read on a slow news day.

 Dong's note: I first published this post on July 9, 2022, and updated it on August 9 with a FAQ section.

 To understand online privacy, let's get on the same page on what privacy means in real life -- and I don't mean what the dictionary says.